Cyber Resilience Act (CRA) - no time to wait

 00:12:51: Exactly.

-00:12:51: That's what's the, the perfect world, which I, in my opinion, never existed, but this
+00:12:53: the perfect world, which I, in my opinion, never existed, but this was the assumption.

-00:12:58: And nowadays you want to connect those devices.
+00:12:58: And nowadays, you want to connect those devices.

 00:13:01: You want to get data out of them.